At St. Mary's we are dedicated in supporting the positive mental health and wellness of both our children and staff.

 Supporting Staff Wellbeing:

-At St. Mary's, the Headteacher and Deputy Headteacher have an open door policy to any staff who would like to discuss any matter.
+At St. Mary's, the Headteacher and Assistant Headteacher have an open door policy to any staff who would like to discuss any matter.
 We also explore staff wellbeing through our annual staff survey, and action any areas that come up for development.

 We provide resources to support staff wellbeing such as those produced by Action for Happiness.